Homeless shelter: United Kingdom

 "Sleeping rough" or "rough sleeping" is terminology in the United Kingdom for sleeping without shelter.
 In addition, "not all homeless people are entitled to housing."
 Shelters like 'Jimmy's', in Cambridge, provide access to those who would otherwise be "sleeping rough", offering temporary accommodation and support services in the basement of a Baptist church in the city centre.
+Homeless shelters in Britain tend to be accommodation on a night by night basis.
+Homeless hostels tend to offer ongoing accommodation for a period, aiming towards resettlement into settled or more suitable accommodation.
+The Centre for Homelessness Impact carried out the largest ever survey of UK hostels and summarised their key characteristics.

 United States

 In the United States, the "shelter movement" began to grow significantly during the 1970s when there was a high rate of unemployment, housing costs were rising and individuals with severe mental illnesses were being deinstitutionalized.
 In the 1980s, homelessness was becoming a "national epidemic" in the United States and helping professionals created shelters as "temporary havens".
 Shelter occupation had more than doubled by the late 1980s and it doubled again by 2000.
 Statistics from 2011 show that "on a given night in January 2010, 407,966 individuals were housed inside homeless shelters, transitional housing or on the streets.
-Alternatively, jails have been used for healthcare enrollment by citizens in certain states.

 Homeless shelters need to provide a variety of services to diverse residents.
 Homeless shelters, like La Posada Providencia in San Benito, Texas, may also house asylum seekers, mainly from Mexico, Central America and South America.
 Shelters also provide outreach to residents who are unable to use a shelter or who choose not to use a shelter.

 Most shelters typically expect residents to exit in the morning and occupy themselves elsewhere during the day, returning for an evening meal and to sleep.
 During times of inclement weather, shelters may provide services outside of their normal hours.

-In the United States, the Department of Housing and Urban Development (HUD) has shown in recent studies that about 5 million Americans qualify to use homeless shelters.
-As poverty levels continue to rise, it is estimated that the number of homeless shelters, in particular in the United States, will continue to rise.
+In the United States, the Department of Housing and Urban Development (HUD) has shown in recent studies that about 5 million Americans qualify to use homeless shelters.The number of homeless shelters, in particular in the United States, has continued to rise into the 2020s.
 Based on a survey of 24 U.S. cities the average stay in a homeless shelter was found to be on average about seven months out of the year.

 Homeless encampments have become commonplace in US cities, particularly in cities with highly visible homeless populations – most notably Seattle and San Francisco.
 These efforts can result from a combination of complaints by wealthier (usually newer) residents and anti-homeless political actions originating from local mayors and legislators.